euivanw/crashplan-dark-icon/README.md

 $ open -a "CrashPlan menu bar"
 ```

-Please open an issue if you have any problem.
+Please open an issue if you have any problem with it.